 There is rarely a need for any surgery or even biopsies if you think you may have skin cancers.
 Instead, at the first indication, such as an ulcerated lesion on the skin that is not healing, or a dark mole, or a mole that is turning darker or developing a ridge around the edge, immediately take action.

-Two remedies that I am aware of that both work well are:
+Two remedies that I am aware of that can work well are:

 1. The eggplant cure.
 This is a product called Curaderm BEC5.
 This is not a prescription drug at this time, and should not be!
 It is not toxic at all, but is able to get rid of many skin cancers.
 If you skin lesion is not cancer, it may still work to remove it.
 It is an eggplant extract that, I am told, has been used successfully in over 80,000 cases.

 2. Black salve.
 This is an ancient Native American remedy that contains bloodroot and a few other herbs.
 It is quite an amazing remedy for skin cancers of all types, and some pre-cancerous and fungal skin problems as well.
 It can even be taken internally for cancer with a lot of effectiveness, in some cases.
 Only take a pea-sized piece by mouth once a week, at the most, as it is irritating to the stomach.